TsunamiWind/Godot-json-tilesmap-parser/README.md

-# Godot-tileset-parser
+# Godot json tilemap parser
-This will allow you to convert tilesets to JSON and parse them.
+This will allow you to convert tilemaps to JSON and parse them.